 Unfortunately, the cost of understanding the problem domain will be borne.
 This will take time.
 Typically, there is a built in expectation that a project will be later than estimated — so paying this cost towards the end makes sense for the engineer.

 The development time before the rewrite starts to benchmark itself against the prior system will look falsely productive.
-As soon as possible, the design and implementation of components of the new system should be validated against production.
-The new systems should immediately take over partial responsibility as they are built, or in some way have the workload is mirrored into them, to close this window of false productivity.
+To counter this, as soon as possible, the design and implementation of components of the new system should be validated against production.
+The new systems should immediately take over responsibility as they are built, or in some way have the workload be mirrored into them, to close this window of false productivity.

 Will the rewrite be a net improvement?
 Unless the team is very familiar with the old system, there is little reason to believe this.
 In fact, as the old system is working and the new one is not, at least at the moment of deciding to fund the project, then objectively the new system must be worse to start with.
 Hopefully, it will improve to be better over time.

 Hope is a huge benefit of a rewrite.
 Allowing a rewrite can greatly improve morale.
 The blessing of this optimism has to be balanced with the curse of optimistically ignoring problems.

 Rewrites are controversial and often opposed by people with responsibility for outcomes because they are a way for weak engineers to make a land grab and claim they did a good job with no accountability.
 Given this context, engineers might be reasonably worried about revealing issues until so much cost has been sunk that issues will not be used to cancel the project.
 A typical tactic for this is to claim that nothing can be measured until the whole system is built and to refuse to make even small changes to the old system, which would greatly improve matters but make the rewrite less urgent.